Civil Service Jobs Privacy Notice

 Once you have made an application, your information may be shared with:

 If you meet the required standard but the recruiting department is unable to offer you the job, you may be given the option of being added to a reserve list.
-Reserve lists may be shared with other Civil Service departments who are recruiting for similar roles.
+Reserve lists may be shared with other Civil Service departments and professions who are recruiting for similar roles.